Utah Administrative Code

 (f) Hand application methods; or

-(g) Other application method capable of achieving at least 65% transfer efficiency, as certified by the manufacturer.
+(g) Other application method capable of achieving 65% or greater transfer efficiency, as certified by the manufacturer.

-(a) Records shall include, but not be limited to, inventory and product data sheets of all coatings and solvents subject to R307-345.
+(a) Records that demonstrate compliance with R307-345.
+Records shall include, but are not limited to, inventory and product data sheets of all coatings and solvents subject to R307-345.

-(b) These records shall be available to the director upon request.
+(3) Records shall be made available to the director upon request.

 air pollution, emission controls, fabric coating, vinyl coating